Live Chat Now

 Credit managers oversee a business organization’s credit-granting process.
 They are responsible for maintaining the company’s credit policy with the primary goal of optimizing sales while reducing losses from bad debts.
 Credit managers monitor loan payments, assess the creditworthiness of potential customers and periodically review existing customers.
 Based on available data, they will approve or reject loan applications and negotiate the terms of loans with new customers.
 Another responsibility is to ensure that all loans and procedures comply with industry regulations.

 Typically working in investment and trading firms, securities and commodities sales agents develop and implement financial plans for individuals and organizations.
 They interview clients to assess the clients’ assets, liabilities, cash flow and other conditions, and determine their financial planning objectives.
-To fulfill this job responsibility, Security and Commodities Sales Agents require excellent communication skills.
+To fulfill this job responsibility, securities and commodities sales agents must have excellent communication skills.
 They process client-requested transactions and keep accurate records, in compliance with federal regulations.
 Entry-level positions in this career require a bachelor’s degree, but positions at a higher level often require a master’s degree.

 7. CFO (Chief Financial Officer)